lakesoul-io/LakeSoul/README.md

 Please find tutorials in doc site:

 * Checkout [LakeSoul Flink CDC Whole Database Synchronization Tutorial](https://lakesoul-io.github.io/docs/Tutorials/flink-cdc-sink) on how to sync an entire MySQL database into LakeSoul in realtime, with auto table creation, auto DDL sync and exactly once guarantee.
+* Checkout [Flink SQL Usage](https://lakesoul-io.github.io/docs/Usage%20Docs/flink-lakesoul-connector) on using Flink SQL to read or write LakeSoul in both batch and streaming mode, with the supports of Flink Changelog Stream semantics and row-level upsert and delete.
 * Checkout [Multi Stream Merge and Build Wide Table Tutorial](https://lakesoul-io.github.io/docs/Tutorials/mutil-stream-merge) on how to merge multiple stream with same primary key (and different other columns) concurrently without join.
 * Checkout [Upsert Data and Merge UDF Tutorial](https://lakesoul-io.github.io/docs/Tutorials/upsert-and-merge-udf) on how to upsert data and Merge UDF to customize merge logic.
 * Checkout [Snapshot API Usage](https://lakesoul-io.github.io/docs/Tutorials/snapshot-manage) on how to do snapshot read (time travel), snapshot rollback and cleanup.